britecharts/britecharts/src/doc/tutorials/composing-dataviz.md

 # Composing Your First Data Visualization
-In the [Getting Started Guide][gettingStartedGuide] we saw how to set up a responsive Bar chart using Britecharts.
-This was easy, however, most of the times your real world requirements include other components to help communicate your data.
+In the [Getting Started Guide][gettingStartedGuide], we saw how to set up a responsive Bar chart using Britecharts.
+This tutorial was easy to follow; however, most of the times our real-world requirements include other components to help communicate our data.

-In this tutorial, we will create a more complex data visualization.
-You will learn how to draw a Line Chart with Tooltip, how to add a Legend and a data filtering tool using a Bursh chart.
-You will also learn how you can use Britechart's color schemas to change the charts colors or customize your own.
+In this tutorial, we will create a complex data visualization.
+You will learn how to draw a line chart with a tooltip, how to add a legend and a data filtering tool using a brush chart.

-## Rendering a Line Chart
+## Rendering a line chart
 Let's build on top of the Bar Chart tutorial by using its code structure.
-The first change will be that we will be downloading the full library bundle instead of just one chart:
+This time, we download the full library bundle instead of just one chart:
 ```html
 <script src="https://cdn.jsdelivr.net/npm/britecharts@2.10.0/dist/bundled/britecharts.min.js"></script>
 ```
-Then, we will instantiate a Line Chart:
+Then, we will instantiate a line chart:
 ```js
 const lineChart = britecharts.line();
 ```
-The shape of our data will necessarily change as well.
-We need to check the [Line Chart API Refe2221021210201chema] for this chart.
-In our case, it will look like this:
+The shape of our data changed as well.
+We need to check the [line chart data schema][lineChartDataSchema] for this chart.
+In our case, it looks like this:
 ```js
 const lineData = {
     "dataByTopic": [